 Amoxicillin-clavulanate (generic for Augmentin) is an antibiotic.
-It can be used to treat bite wounds, skin infections, strep throat and pneumonia.
+It can be used to treat skin infections like bite wounds, ear infections, sinus infections, tooth infections, and other infections.
 This medication should be taken with food.

 Get our free email series, Where There is No Doctor.
 We’ll teach you how to treat the most common medical issues, anywhere.